Module Information

 On successful completion of this module students should be able to:

-Explain scientific concepts that underpins biological data
+Explain scientific concepts that underpin biological data

 Analyse and interpret biological data using computational methods and algorithms